Winnipeg is the largest and most populated city within the Canadian province of Manitoba.

 Alt Hotel Winnipeg is one of the best options if you’re staying in the city.
 It’s located just 150 yards from the Canada Life Centre which is home to the Winnipeg Jets.

 The rooms are spacious and modern in design and have plenty of amenities including a TV and entertainment centre, a lounge area, and a work desk.
-You’ll also want to dine at the adjacent Merchant Kitchen during your stay!

-Want an awesome place to eat at your stay at the Alt Hotel?
+Want an awesome place to eat during your stay at the Alt Hotel?
 Then check out The Merchant Kitchen!
 It's attached to the hotel, and it's an Asian/south American cuisine mix, and it's brilliant if you're up for trying some new combinations!